mhofmann-Khoury/knit_script/README.md

 ```KnitScript
 xfer Loops across;
 ```
-Transfer all loops in set of needles to front bed.
-If a needle in the set is already on the front it won't transfer (its already on the front bed).
+Transfer all loops in a set of needles to the front bed.
+If a needle in the set is already on the front, it won't transfer (its already on the front bed).
 ```KnitScript
 xfer needles across to Front bed;
 ```